superduper-io/superduper/README.md

 Try SuperDuperDB in Google Colab
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/11SJunSZc52jUuYrmNi5GziombcQ_sdhJ#scrollTo=XwWu32JBovja)

-This will set up a playground demo environment:
+This will set up a playground demo environment installating of SuperDuperDB on top of MongoDB
-- an installation of SuperDuperDB
-- an installation of a MongoDB instance containing Youtube transcripts

 Enjoy and have fun with it! 🎊